Chapter 7: Semantics

 |(9)||a.||⟦Nathan Sanders is bald⟧ = T if Nathan Sanders is bald, F otherwise|

 |b.||⟦Nathan Sanders is not bald⟧ = T if Nathan Sanders is not bald, F otherwise|

-In summary, one-place predicates denote sets, proper names denote an individual, and declarative sentences denote truth values.
+In summary, intransitive verbs, adjectives, and nouns denote sets, proper names denote an individual, and declarative sentences denote truth values.
 In the rest of this chapter, we will look at various semantic phenomena that denotative meaning is equipped to explain.